B.A. (Hons) in Counselling & Psychotherapy

 - Develop student’s knowledge, skills & competence to an appropriate level of ‘Higher Order Practice’

-The Programme prepares graduates to work towards the professional accreditation requirements of Addiction Counsellors Ireland, the Association of Professional Counsellors and Psychotherapists as well as the National Association for Pastoral Counselling and Psychotherapy as well as taking into consideration the anticipated requirements from CORU.
+- The Programme prepares graduates to work towards the professional accreditation requirements of Addiction Counsellors Ireland, the Association of Professional Counsellors and Psychotherapists as well as the National Association for Professional Counselling and Psychotherapy as well as taking into consideration the anticipated requirements from CORU.

 This course is offered on a full-time or part basis and there are options around the payment of course fees with payment plans made available to learners.